armadaproject/armada/docs/api.md

 ### Internal
-There are additional api methods defined in proto specifications, which are used by Armada executor and not intended to be used by external users.
-This api can change in any version.
+There are additional API methods defined in proto specifications, which are used by Armada executor and not intended to be used by external users.
+This API can change in any version.

 - [event.proto](../pkg/api/event.proto) - methods for event reporting
 - [queue.proto](../pkg/api/queue.proto) - methods related to job leasing by executor
 - [usage.proto](../pkg/api/usage.proto) - methods for reporting of resources usage

 ## REST
-The REST api only exposes the public part of the gRPC api and it is implemented using grpc-gateway (https://github.com/grpc-ecosystem/grpc-gateway).
+The REST API only exposes the public part of the gRPC API and it is implemented using grpc-gateway (https://github.com/grpc-ecosystem/grpc-gateway).

 Swagger json specification can be found [here](../pkg/api/api.swagger.json) and is also served by armada under `my.armada.deployment/api/swagger.json`

 ## Authentication

 Both gRPC and REST API support the same set of authentication methods.
 In the case of gRPC all authentication methods uses `authorization` key in grpc metadata.
-The REST api use standard http Authorization header (which is translated by grpc-gateway to `authorization` metadata).
+The REST API use standard http Authorization header (which is translated by grpc-gateway to `authorization` metadata).

 See helm chart [documentation](./helm/server.md#Authentication) for different server authentication schemes setup.